Joyce Glasser reviews The Electrical Life of Louis Wain (January 1, 2022) Cert 12A, 111 mins.

 Louis paints Peter from every angle and although he preferred dogs, rabbits, fish and birds to cats, with Emily’s encouragement, he shows the cats to his then boss, Sir William Ingram, (Toby Jones).
 The publisher is astute enough to see their entertainment and novelty value for a special Christmas issue, and, in 1884, Louis Wain’s cats are published in the Illustrated London News.

-In the mid-1890s, with Louis struggling to live on his own, Sir William brings about a reconciliation with his sisters and provides the family with a large, elegant seaside villa in Westgate.
+In the mid-1890s, with Wain struggling to live on his own, Sir William brings about a reconciliation with his sisters and provides the family with a large, elegant seaside villa in Westgate.
 It is here, however, that youngest sister, Marie (Hayley Squires) who suffers from delusions, is sent to a private mental home aged 29.
-Sir William seems to care about Louis, but we never learn why he underpays him and fails to ensure that Louis’s private work was copyrighted.
-This failure to earn royalties means Louis and his family often lived in poverty despite his fame and success.
+Sir William seems to care about Wain, but we never learn why he underpays him and fails to ensure that Wain’s private work was copyrighted.
+This failure to earn royalties means Wain and his family often lived in poverty despite his fame and success.

 Sharpe, who has a personal interest in eccentrics and mental health issues, was behind the Channel 4 series Flowers, a British black comedy sitcom about an eccentric family co-starring Colman.
 Co-writing with Simon Stephenson, Sharpe has ingeniously merged form and content with a visually kaleidoscopic and mind-bending style to tell this tragic tale.